Who we are and how we can serve you.

 Topics: Community Art, Creative Workshops

 Amy is the director of the customer experience for REMERGE and also serves as the bookkeeper.
 Amy is a native of Seattle, WA via Sitka, AK.
 She is a graduate of Western Washington University where she studied recreational therapy.
 Amy’s passion is in working with older adults with dementia.
-Amy is married to Pastor Andy and is the mother of three lovely daughters and one son.
+Amy is married to Andy and is the mother of three lovely daughters and one son.

 Topics: Community Development, Ethical Impact Investing, Strategic and Business Planning